lumenlearning/react-expandable-preview/README.md

       - Type: String
       - Description: Simple string title you want the preview to display when it expands.

 ####4.
 Todo / In Progress:

-  - animated open / close
+  - Animated open / close
-  - custom grid widths
+  - Custom grid widths
+  - Additional callback support.
+  - custom styling support.